Erin Burnett OutFront: CNN Philippines

 From March 17 to May 29, 2015, OutFront aired in a full-hour slot at 5:00-6:00 pm local time as a pre-program to CNN Philippines Network News.
 To make way for a 5:45 pm slot for CNN Philippines Traffic Center, the show aired in a truncated 45-minute slot, serving as Traffic Centers pre-programming from June 2, 2015, to February 12, 2016.
 On February 16, OutFront moved to an earlier timeslot at 2:00 pm local time and returned to a full-hour slot.

 From August to September 2016, OutFront moved to 8:30 am local time, and was reduced to 30 minutes as part of the network's program restructuring.
-When breaking news warranted, the timeslot (7:00 am local time) was temporarily replaced by a simulcast of CNN International.
-OutFront is now watchable only on paid television in the Philippines.
+When breaking news warranted, the timeslot (7:00 am local time) was temporarily replaced by a live simulcast from CNN International.
+OutFront is now watchable only on paid television in the Philippines after CNN Philippines' closure on January 31, 2024.